vatlab/vat-docs/content/Documentation/Pipelines/other_pipelines/KING.md

       reported_ancestry   Field name for self-reported ancestry.
 This is the name of the column of population group information in "vtools show samples" command.
-If specified, the global ancestry inference will be reported on a graph with colored dots indicating sample's self-reported ancestry group. king_path           Path to a directory that contains the "king" program, if it is not in the default $PATH. plink_path          Path to a directory that contains the "plink" program, if it is not in the default $PATH. num_comp            number of MDS components in global ancestry analysis that will be imported to sample table.
+If specified, the global ancestry inference will be reported on a graph with colored dots indicating sample's self-reported ancestry group. king_path           Path to a directory that contains the "king" program, if it is not in the default \\(PATH. plink_path          Path to a directory that contains the "plink" program, if it is not in the default \\(PATH. num_comp            number of MDS components in global ancestry analysis that will be imported to sample table.
                           (default: 5)
       maf                 Minor Allele Frequency cutoff.
 Variants having MAF smaller than this value will be dropped from